 Throughout this preparation year, Fr.
 Tom provides parents/guardians with a historical overview of the Mass, the Sacrament of Reconciliation, the Liturgy of the Word, and the Liturgy of the Eucharist to aid parents/guardians in their role as the primary educators of the faith.

-Children who do not attend St. Dominic School, receive catechesis in a homeschool environment, or attend another Catholic School, need to register for PSR no later than September 18th.
+Children who do not attend St. Dominic School, receive catechesis in a homeschool environment, or attend another Catholic school, need to register for PSR no later than August 20th.

 Reconciliation